Mort the Dead Teenager: Plot

 The band, Positive Feedback (named by Weirdo's dad, objected to by his son), treks to a formerly major club to perform with Mort following along.
 Weirdo threatens Mort with ensuring the performance goes smoothly, due to the loans his father took out to finance the band that could have him and his parents evicted if not paid.
 The green room in the club is occupied by a hard rock outfit named Bombs and Hoses, who don't take kindly to the band and Weirdo's parents.
 While in the bathroom, Mort once again gets dragged back to the Netherworld by Teen Death who tells him that he needs to begin haunting again or he will be left in purgatory.
 After 'Hoses' finishes their act, destroys equipment, and misnames Positive Feedback as "Positive Feedbags", the band gets on stage to perform with Mort creating a wide variety of strange effects to please Teen Death's quota, only to realize they were playing to an empty house, save Weirdo's confused, drunk, and distraught parents.
-After coming home from the previous night's show, Mort discovers that Weirdo's parents were robbed and their car stripped, and that his father's debt is inescapable.
+After coming home from the previous night's show, Mort discovers that Weirdo's parents were robbed and their car stripped, and that his father's debt from financing the band is inescapable.

 Fed up with the stress of non-existence, alongside his friend's predicament, Mort confronts Teen Death who proposes three different potential outcomes had he not died.
 The first involves him having a menial job at a car wash and getting put into an irreversible coma after being drafted in an upcoming war with Canada.
-The second has him marry an overweight Kimberly, still working the car wash, while all of his friends have become successful, and the last has him quitting his car wash job to travel the world where he is presented a moral dilemma in Tibet: the secret to eternal happiness or a bag of gold, choosing the latter, with which he buys a NASCAR racer, only for aliens to attack during the car's inaugural race with him as driver.
+The second has him marry an overweight Kimberly, still working the car wash, while all of his friends have become famous or otherwise successful, and the last has him quitting his car wash job to travel the world where he is presented a moral dilemma in Tibet: the secret to eternal happiness or a bag of gold, choosing the latter, with which he buys a NASCAR stock racer, only for aliens to attack during the car's inaugural race with him as driver.

-Mort returns to the present where his family still doesn't respect him enough, Weirdo has become homeless and is bunking with his grandmother, Slick kills his dream and gets into science fiction like his parents, Maureen changes her style and starts dating Lance, and Kimberly runs away to become a beat poet.
+Mort returns to the present where his family still doesn't respect him enough, Weirdo has become homeless and is bunking with his grandmother, Slick kills his dream of becoming a musician and gets into science fiction like his parents, Maureen changes her style and starts dating Lance, and Kimberly runs away to become a beat poet.
 After laughing at Kimberly's performance, Mort awakens to realize the whole ordeal was a dream and is alive again.
 However, he seems destined for failure as he leaves in his dad's Studebaker to relive the incident that caused his demise.